How Amazon Connect works with IAM - Amazon Connect

 Service-linked roles allow AWS services to access resources in other services to complete an action on your behalf.
 Service-linked roles appear in your IAM account and are owned by the service.
 An IAM administrator can view but not edit the permissions for service-linked roles.

 Amazon Connect supports service-linked roles.
-For details about creating or managing Amazon Connect service-linked roles, see Use service-linked roles for Amazon Connect.
+For details about creating or managing Amazon Connect service-linked roles, see Use service-linked roles and role permissions for Amazon Connect.

 Choosing an IAM role in Amazon Connect